Leadwerks/Documentation/3dvectors.md

 The Vec3 class has another method called [Reflect](Vec3_Reflect.md).
 This gives a reflection angle, given a trajectory and the normal of a face it is bouncing off of.

+This example shows how to make a laser that bounces off a wall.

 ```lua
 --Get the displays
 local displays = GetDisplays()